 The National Institute for Automotive Service Excellence (ASE) operates an accreditation program via its National Automotive Technicians Education Foundation, and schools that hold NATEF accreditation are recognized for having curricula that meet the Institute's standards.
 In addition, ASE also provides a certification, known as ASE Certification, for experienced professional auto techs.
 To be able to take ASE exams and qualify for the certification, candidates must have two years of on-the-job experience or a combination of one year field experience and a two-year degree from an accredited automotive tech program.

-Schools for Automotive Mechanics in Nebraska are listed below.
+Resources for Auto Mechanics in Nebraska